 The climate in this area is semi-arid, with hot summers and cold winters.
 Miles City is also famous for the agricultural industry that thrives because of its fertile soils and access to irrigation channels.

-People flock from all over to attend Rodeo Days and the Custer County Fair (followed by nearly 85 percent of people in the area).
+People flock from all over to attend Rodeo Days and the Custer County Fair, also known as the Eastern Montana Fair (followed by nearly 85 percent of people in the area).

 Miles City, Montana, was founded in 1882 by Alexander C. Anderson.
 The city is named after General Nelson A. Miles, who led troops against the Lakota Sioux at the Battle of Little Bighorn River on June 25, 1876.